Environmental Justice Clinic - Cases & Campaigns

 Heat Justice

-Extreme heat has become a life-or-death issue for outdoor workers in South Florida, and a health and livability issue for historically-segregated communities.
-The heat justice team works to mitigate the impacts of heat on these groups and for heat-related infrastructure that advances a just climate transition.
+Extreme heat has become a life-or-death issue for outdoor workers in South Florida, and a health and livability issue for historically segregated communities.
+The heat justice team works to mitigate and manage the impacts of heat on these groups and for heat-related infrastructure that advances a just climate transition.

 Housing Justice